osmcode/osm-testdata/grid/README.md

 # Test Grid

-This git repository contains OSM data files with valid and invalid data.
+This directory contains syntactically valid OSM data files with semantically valid and invalid objects.
 It can be used to test any OSM software.

 ## Organization of the Test Files